openshift/ansible-service-broker/docs/apb_integration.md

 Since these clients are the source for cluster details, it makes sense to have them forward cluster details through the ServiceCatalog to a Broker.
-The broker can then transform them into a `CluserObject` and provide this object when performing an action (Provison, Bind, etc...)
+The broker can then transform them into a `ClusterObject` and provide this object when performing an action (Provision, Bind, etc...)

-The apb contains an `oc` client which can then act on the behalf of the clients the user is driving and authenticated with.
+The APB contains an `oc` client which can then act on the behalf of the clients the user is driving and authenticated with.